OliverZott/vue-training/vue-udemy/README.md

 ## Basics 5 - native event object / computed properties

 - Two-way binding: `v-model="name"` is shortcut for `v-bind:value="name" v-on:input="setName"`

+ Vue always runs all methods, if anything in scope changes... so better to use Computed Properties

 - **Computed Properties**
   - used if: calculate output value dynamically
   - dont use methods for output (see consoloe output) because methods in outputs are always called, if ANYTHING changes